On March 21, the social media world will be flooded with pictures of feet in crazy socks. Who doesn’t love a good pair of crazy socks?

 I am sure that I am not alone in sharing that I had many misconceptions about people with Down Syndrome.
 Now that has all changed.

-I am the Mommy to 3 children who happen to be rocking an extra chromosome.
+I am the mommy to three children who happen to be rocking an extra chromosome.
 I am a part of the elite group called “the lucky few.”
 We are the lucky few that get to be mommies to these beautiful souls.
 These perfectly made little humans have taught me so many valuable lessons.

 Maya Angelou said, “Do the best you can until you know better.
 Then when you know better, do better.”